xbeat/Machine-Learning/README.md

 The London Eye's Spin: A Mathematical Approach

 The London Eye, a iconic Ferris wheel on the South Bank of the River Thames in London, stands as a symbol of modern engineering.
 This presentation explores a hypothetical scenario: How fast could the London Eye spin like a fan before it breaks?
 We'll use mathematical modeling and physics principles to analyze this intriguing question.

+## Visual Demonstration of DBSCAN Clustering

+Introduction to DBSCAN Clustering

+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a powerful clustering algorithm that groups data points based on density.
+Unlike traditional clustering methods, DBSCAN can identify clusters of arbitrary shapes and handle noise effectively.
+This presentation will explore the core concepts, implementation, and advantages of DBSCAN over other clustering algorithms.

+## Implementing PCA for Dimensionality Reduction

+Introduction to PCA

+Principal Component Analysis (PCA) is a powerful technique used for dimensionality reduction in machine learning and data analysis.
+It helps address the curse of dimensionality by transforming high-dimensional data into a lower-dimensional space while preserving the most important information.
+PCA works by identifying the principal components, which are orthogonal vectors that capture the maximum variance in the data.

 ## Decoding Embedding in LLMs with Python